Slovak koruna (1939–1945): Coins

+These images are to scale at 2.5 pixels per millimeter, a standard for world coins.
+For table standards, see the coin specification table.

 Banknotes

 In 1939, Czechoslovak notes for 100, 500 and 1000 korún were issued with Slovak Republic overprinted on them for use in Slovakia.
 That year also saw the introduction of 10 and 20 koruna notes by the government.